attractivechaos/kann/README.md

 ### Limitations

-* CPU only; no parallelization.
-KANN does not support GPU or multithreading for now.
+* CPU only; no parallelization for now.
 As such, KANN is **not** intended for training huge neural networks.

 * No bidirectional RNN (achievable by manually unrolling RNN, but tedious and not general enough).
 No batch normalization.